kiboschool/tk-intro-to-data/src/lessons/data-visualization.md

 - Understand the basics and importance of data visualization.
 - Illustrate how to create basic plots.
 - Practice how to load and clean data on Looker.
-- Create report dashboards for data insight.
+- Create report dashboards for data insight and reporting.